 That is until I decided to get into the sock business.
-I had a unique idea for some socks and I worked with a manufacturer to get them designed and samples made.
+I had a unique idea for some socks and I worked with a manufacturing company to get them designed and managing having samples made.

 Turns out Amber was pretty sneaky.
-I should have caught this one, but I've had so many successful transactions with manufacturers I wasn't overly cautious.
-But if you want to get scammed like me, you should NEVER be overly cautious and double check things.
+I should have caught this one, but I've had so many successful transactions with manufacturers that I wasn't overly cautious.
+But if you want to get scammed like me, you should NEVER be overly cautious and always double-check things.

-At some point along the way, “Amber” switched her email address from firstname.lastname@example.org to email@example.com (just an example, not her real email address).
-That should have been the first red flag.
+At some point along the way, “Amber” switched her email address from [email protected] to [email protected] (just an example, not her real email address).
+That should have been the first of the warning signs.

 However, she was still communicating about all the correct details of the order, so nothing seemed off about her emails (and we just missed that it was a new email address).

 Then it came time to send the payment of $3,500.
-Amber, the hotmail Amber, sent the wire details.
-I grabbed the wire details and sent a wire for $3,500 without being cautious.
+Amber, the fake hotmail Amber, sent the wire transfer details.
+I grabbed the financial information and sent a wire money transfer for $3,500 without being cautious.

-Turns out Amber had pulled a little wire destination switcheroo!
-Instead of the money going to China, I sent the money to Thailand to a “company” with a different name.
+Turns out Amber had pulled a little wire transfer destination switcheroo!
+Instead of the wire transfer money going to China, I sent the money to Thailand to a “company” with a different name.

-Bottom line is that fake Amber stole my money and disappeared.
-At this point, the real Amber, with the company name email address, started asking when we were going to send the funds.
+Bottom line is that fake Amber was a scam artist who stole my money and disappeared.
+At this point, the real Amber, with the legitimate company name email address and contact details that I had been dealing with in the beginning, started asking when we were going to send funds.

-I felt sick as we started to unravel what had happened.
-Even though we caught it just a couple days later, the banks couldn't return the funds on a “guaranteed funds” wire transfer.
+I immediately felt sick as the reality of the situation hit me.
+We started to unravel what had happened to the lost funds.
+Even though we caught it just a couple days later and tried to get it back, the banks couldn't return the money on a “guaranteed funds” wire transfer.

-I kissed my $3,500 goodbye as it went to a lady not named Amber in Thailand.
+I kissed my $3,500 wire money goodbye as it went to a lady not named Amber in Thailand.
 She probably wasn't even a lady.